Node.js Interview Questions

 All the API's of Node.js library are asynchronous means non-blocking.
 A Node.js based server never waits for an API to return data.
-The Node.js server moves to next API after calling it and a notification mechanism of Events of Node.js provides response to the server for the previous API call.
+The Node.js server moves to the next API after calling it, and a notification mechanism of Events of Node.js responds to the server for the previous API call.

 To avoid callbacks, you can use any one of the following options: